ThisLittleWorld/ThisLittleWorld.github.io/pages/critics/oliphant.hamlet.md

-eccentric mind full of contortions, yet also of strength, struggling with all the power nature has given it, upward to the platform of,genius, with every faculty strained,and its whole beingquiveringin the effort.
+eccentric mind full of contortions, yet also of strength, struggling with all the power nature has given it, upward to the platform of genius, with every faculty strained, and its whole being quivering in the effort.
-There are those who mount to that platform lightly,by grace of na- ture, or seem to do so ;
+There are those who mount to that platform lightly, by grace of nature, or seem to do so;
 but these,
-if finer and higher,are perhaps in realityless interestingthan the indomitable fighterwho struggles upward to it, his teeth set, his shoulders squared,his every limb in energeticaction.
-Mr Irvingin this pointof view presentsa spec- tacle to gods and men of which itis difficult to exaggeratethe interest.
+if finer and higher, are perhaps in reality less interesting than the indomitable fighter who struggles upward to it, his teeth set, his shoulders squared, his every limb in energetic action.
+Mr Irving in this pointof view presents a spectacle to gods and men of which it is difficult to exaggerate the interest.
-He has almost every qualitywhich should interest the lookers-on " a fine and generous aim,a high cour- age, and the most determined ten- acity of purpose.
-If he cannot scale these heights,we may be sure he will die half-way,always fighting upwards, never givingin.
-He is in a hundred perilsevery day,and nothing daunts him," perilsof nature, perilsof excessive friend- ship, perilsof success " sometimes the worst of all.
-Yet every step he has made, even when we can- not admire it,we are obliged to recogniseas an honest endeav- our towards that which is best and highest.
-So far as can be judged from without,never man was more perfectlysincere or stren- uous in his determination to do well.
-It is more than an artistic effort,it is a moral conflict with ad- verse powers of nature in which he is engaged;
+He has almost every quality which šshould interest the lookers-on — a fine and generous aim, a high courage, and the most determined tenacity of purpose.
+If he cannot scale these heights, we may be sure he will die half-way, always fighting upwards, never giving in.
+He is in a hundred perils every day, and nothing daunts him, — perils of nature, perils of excessive friendship, perilsof success — sometimes the worst of all.
+Yet every step he has made, even when we cannot admire it, we are obliged to recognise as an honest endeavour towards that which is best and highest.
+So far as can be judged from without, never man was more perfectly sincere or strenuous in his determination to do well.
+It is more than an artistic effort,it is a moral conflict with adverse powers of nature in which he is engaged;
 and if he fails in the
-end, his failure will be from no fault of his,no want of zeal or con- science or energy in the man.
-One does not generallyuse such words in respectto an actor's studyof his part; but it is the highesttesti- monial that can be given to Mr
+end, his failure will be from no fault of his, no want of zeal or conscience or energy in the man.
+One does not generally use such words in respect to an actor's study of his part; but it is the highest testimonial that can be given to Mr
-Irving to say that we are obliged to employ them after witnessinghis evening'swork.
+Irving to say that we are obliged to employ them after witnessing his evening's work. <br>
-Notwithstandingwhat has been
+Notwithstanding what has been
-said of the unanimity of English, feelingin respectto Hamlet, there is,perhaps,no dramatic creation in the world about which there has been so much difference of opinion.
+said of the unanimity of English feeling in respect to Hamlet, there is, perhaps, no dramatic creation in the world about which there has been so much difference of opinion.
-.Naturallythe greatmass of readers and spectatorsmake no attempt to analyseit at all.
-The greatnessof the mind presentedbefore them, the consciousness of a human being most real and tangible,though loomingover them with a confused greatnesswhich theycan appreciate without being able to understand it,is enough to satisfyall their intellectual requirements; though even in this widest circle,the ques- tion whether Hamlet's madness was assumed or real will arouse a cer- tain intellectual interest.
-But above the firstlevel of the admiringand uncritical publicthere are many circlesof critics,each of which has its spokenor unspoken creed in re- gard to Shakespeare'sgreatcreation.
+Naturally the great mass of readers and spectators make no attempt to analyse it at all.
+The greatness of the mind presented before them, the consciousness of a human being most real and tangible, though looming over them with a confused greatness which they can appreciate without being able to understand it, is enough to satisfy all their intellectual requirements; though even in this widest circle, the question whether Hamlet's madness was assumed or real will arouse a certain intellectual interest.
+But above the first level of the admiring and uncritical public there are many circles of critics, each of which has its spoken or unspoken creed in regard to Shakespeare's great creation.
-There is scarcelya drawing-room party among the educated classes in which, were the questionmooted, there would not be found warm partisanson both sides of the ques- tion, and inquirerswith ideas of their own as to the real cause of that vacillation,which is the most obvious feature in the character to the ordinaryobserver.
-We might perhapsask, though without any possibilityof reply,whether the poet himself had any intention of making this mystery clear to us;
+There is scarcely a drawing-room party among the educated classes in which, were the question mooted, there would not be found warm partisans on both sides of the question, and inquirers with ideas of their own as to the real cause of that vacillation, which is the most obvious feature in the character to the ordinary observer.
+We might perhaps ask, though without any possibility of reply, whether the poet himself had any intention of making this mystery clear to us;
-or whether, indeed,it was within the range of his genius to fathom altogetherthe greatand mysterious being" greaterand more wonderful by far than the Warwickshire yeo- man's son, the playwrightof the
+or whether, indeed, it was within the range of his genius to fathom altogether the great and mysterious being — greater and more wonderful by far than the Warwickshire yeoman's son, the playwright of the
-Globe " whom he put miraculously into the world to live there for ever, outlastinga hundred generationsof men.
-This, however, is a view which critics never, and the hum- ble reader very rarely,consent to take.
-That mysticindependence its creator which belongsto a great poeticalconceptionof character,re- flecting, perhaps,more trulythan anythingelse can, our own mortal independence(sofar at least as con- sciousness goes)of our Maker, and power to contradict,and,as much as in us lies thwart,His purposes, is incredible to most people.
-To our own thinkingitis plainenoughthat a dramatic conceptionof the highest order does follow a law of its own beingwhich is not, as we think, entirelyunder the control of its originator."
-I did not do it; they did it themselves,"Thackeray(we think)is reportedto have said of some of his heroes and heroines whose proceedingsdid not please the world; and the merest dabbler in fiction must be aware of a curi- os current of influence not origi- nated by him which sweeps the personages of his storyhere and there,followingsome necessityof their nature which he may not even comprehend,and which does not agree with his planfor them.
-We do not mean to implyan opinion that Hamlet escapedfrom the con- trol of the poet to whom he owes his birth ;
+Globe — whom he put miraculously into the world to live there for ever, outlasting a hundred generations of men.
+This, however, is a view which critics never, and the humble reader very rarely, consent to take.
+That mystic independence of its creator which belongs to a great poetical conception of character, reflecting, perhaps, more truly than anything else can, our own mortal independence(so far at least as consciousness goes) of our Maker, and power to contradict, and, as much as in us lies thwart, His purposes, is incredible to most people.
+To our own thinking, it is plain enough that a dramatic conception of the highest order does follow a law of its own being which is not, as we think, entirely under the control of its originator.
+"I did not do it; they did it themselves," Thackeray(we think)is reportedto have said of some of his heroes and heroines whose proceedingsdid not please the world; and the merest dabbler in fiction must be aware of a curious current of influence not originated by him which sweeps the personages of his story here and there, following some necessity of their nature which he may not even comprehend, and which does not agree with his plan for them.
+We do not mean to imply an opinion that Hamlet escaped from the control of the poet to whom he owes his birth ;
-but onlythat so greata
+but only that so great a
-creation might well have, like an actual being,many doubtful and unresolved points in him, over which spectatorsmight discuss, without any absolute certainty, even on the part of his maker, as to which party was in the right.
+creation might well have, like an actual being, many doubtful and unresolved points in him, over which spectators might discuss, without any absolute certainty, even on the part of his maker, as to which party was in the right.<br>
 To ourselves Hamlet is the greatest instance of that disenchantment which is,of all the miseries in the world,the one most crushingand most general.
-Disenchantment " disillusionment " that opening of the eyes to see a world altogether different from the world we have observed,which is about the bitter- est pang of which the soul is cap- able.
+Disenchantment — desillusionment — that opening of the eyes to see a world altogether different from the world we have observed, which is about the bitterest pang of which the soul is capable.
 It is the burden more or less
 of all the world's worst complaints.
-The common mass of us encounter it in detail,and have happilymanaged to weave some new veil over the painfulrealityin one regionbefore we are caught in another,and ob- liged to look on and see the veils of imaginationstrippedfrom the facts of life.
+The common mass of us encounter it in detail,and have happily managed to weave some new veil over the painful reality in one region before we are caught in another,and obliged to look on and see the veils of imagination stripped from the facts of life.
 And no one can bear to dwell upon this unveiling.
-It bringsmadness or it bringsdeath ;
+It brings madness or it brings death;
-or in the case of a noble mind too greatfor such brief and vulgarcon-lusion, it evolves a Hamlet " a man standing among the wrecks of life so deeply amazed, so confounded and heart-struck,that his trouble paralyseshim, and nothingseems worth doing of all that might be done.
-Such a one in real life,we may perhaps say, was Leopardi, though without that spring of sweeter nature in him which kept
+or in the case of a noble mind too great for such brief and vulgar conclusion, it evolves a Hamlet — a man standing among the wrecks of life so deeply amazed, so confounded and heart-struck,that his trouble paralyses him, and nothing seems worth doing of all that might be done.
+Such a one in real life, we may perhaps say, was Leopardi, though without that spring of sweeter nature in him which kept
 Hamlet in being.
-In the case of the real man, we do not know what it was which turned all the milk to gall,and broughtthe spiritface to face with a universe of hideous follyand falsehood,instead of that world all dressed in smiles and sweetness in which he had taken delusive delight.The worst and most dismal depth of the philo- sophical despair which is called pessimism, was the natural issue with the Italian of that poisoning of all happierimpulse.
-What it was in the royalDane we all know.
+In the case of the real man, we do not know what it was which turned all the milk to gall,and brought the spirit face to face with a universe of hideous folly and falsehood, instead of that world all dressed in smiles and sweetness in which he had taken delusive delight.
+The worst and most dismal depth of the philosophical despair which is called pessimism, was the natural issue with the Italian of that poisoning of all happier impulse.
+What it was in the royal Dane we all know. <br>
-Hamlet isgreater,largerthan Leo- pardi
-;
+Hamlet is greater, larger than Leopardi;
-his nature would,we cannot
+his nature would, we cannot
-doubt,have righteditself one time or other,had it not been so preci-itately cut short : but there is a certain illumination in the contrast yet resemblance.
-The terriblegulf, unlightedby any star,into which
+doubt, have righted itself one time or other, had it not been so precipitately cut short: but there is a certain illumination in the contrast yet resemblance.
+The terrible gulf, unlighted by any star, into which
-Leopardi plunged at the moment of which all his poems are full, the pointof lifeat which he awak- ened, and at which, as he tellsus, the supreme delusion of his first happier impressions became ap- parent to him " has a profound blackness of despairin it which is less within the range of our sympathies than the confused and gloomy world, still in the throes of earthquake,amid which Hamlet stands,sick at heart,gazing with eyes of wild dismay at the sanctities which fall in succession into the dust one after another,leavinghim ever more and more haggard and bereaved.
-His father's death to be revenged,and allthat "cursed spite" to be set right,are rather livingin- fluences than otherwise to his soul, bewildered with loss,and sick and hopelessin the downfall of every- thing that is sweet and fair around.
+Leopardi plunged at the moment of which all his poems are full, the point of life at which he awakened, and at which, as he tells us, the supreme delusion of his first happier impressions became apparent to him — has a profound blackness of despair in it which is less within the range of our sympathies than the confused and gloomy world, still in the throes of earthquake, amid which Hamlet stands, sick at heart, gazing with eyes of wild dismay at the sanctities which fall in succession into the dust one after another, leaving him ever more and more haggard and bereaved.
+His father's death to be revenged,and all that "cursed spite" to be set right, are rather living influences than otherwise to his soul, bewildered with loss, and sick and hopeless in the downfall of everything that is sweet and fair around.
-These motives keep up a struggle within him, and in realityprevent the gloomy waves from closingover his head ;
+These motives keep up a struggle within him, and in reality prevent the gloomy waves from closing over his head;
 but yet have not acquired
-the consistencyof force necessary to drive him back into living,and into so much hope as would alone make livingpossible.His vacil- lton is but the struggleof that wholesome and righteouspassion againstthe inertness of despair, the cui bono of his disenchanted existence.
-He tries to rouse him- self, but in vain.
-What were the good 1 If Claudius were slain, would that restore honour and purity to the desecrated house? could anything remake that pol- luted mother into the type of holy womanhood above corruption1 He tries to work himself up to the point of action, but there is no hope in him to givevigour to his arm.
-Something of the old energy bursts out in fitsand starts,but is paralysedby this supreme sickness of heart and failure of all possibili- ties of restoration.
-What Hamlet wants is more than a vengeance : it is a re-creation.
-Nothing short of the undoing of all the monstrous evil which has killed his soul in him, is worth his livingfor.
-Mend- ing is futile,the harm is too funda- metl, the misery too complete.
+the consistency of force necessary to drive him back into living, and into so much hope as would alone make livingpossible.
+His vacillaton is but the struggle of that wholesome and righteous passion against the inertness of despair, the cui bono of his disenchanted existence.
+He tries to rouse himself, but in vain.
+What were the good?
+If Claudius were slain, would that restore honour and purity to the desecrated house?
+Could anything remake that polluted mother into the type of holy womanhood above corruption?
+He tries to work himself up to the point of action, but there is no hope in him to give vigour to his arm.
+Something of the old energy bursts out in fits and starts, but is paralysed by this supreme sickness of heart and failure of all possibilities of restoration.
+What Hamlet wants is more than a vengeance: it is a re-creation.
+Nothing short of the undoing of all the monstrous evil which has killed his soul in him, is worth his living for.
+Mending is futile, the harm is too fundamental, the misery too complete.
-Revenge would be a momentary sat isfaction,would givehim ease, as when a wounded man tears off his bandages; but what more could revenge do for Hamlet?
-Eestore to him his world of youth, his trust in those around him, his be- lief that one is pure and another true,his spotlessmother,his inno- cet love,his loyalfriends'?" ah no ! not one of them.
-And there- fore, now with flashes of wild scorn, now with utterances of deepestsad- ness, he stands " hesitating," as we say, before the vengeance which will,he sees, be but a deception like all the rest,and make no real difference.
-Leopardi,the gloomy shadow of an actual Hamlet,had no possibilityeven of a stroke for life in the shapeof a revenge, no palp- abe wrong which he could identify, nor practicalblow that would help him a little,or which he could even pretend might help him.
-There- fore the nobilityof a struggleis wanting in him.
-More grandly, on nobler lines,and with a more majesticmodelling,the poet has worked out his fatallyilluminated, disenchanted,disappointed,heroic soul.
-Let shallow Laertes storm for his vengeance, but in the profound depthsof Hamlet's nature there is no more room for delusion.
+Revenge would be a momentary satisfaction, would give him ease, as when a wounded man tears off his bandages; but what more could revenge do for Hamlet?
+Restore to him his world of youth, his trust in those around him, his belief that one is pure and another true, his spotlessmother,his innocent love, his loyal friends? — ah no ! not one of them.
+And therefore, now with flashes of wild scorn, now with utterances of deepest sadness, he stands —hesitating,— as we say, before the vengeance which will, he sees, be but a deception like all the rest, and make no real difference.
+Leopardi, the gloomy shadow of an actual Hamlet, had no possibility even of a stroke for life in the shapeof a revenge, no palpabe wrong which he could identify, nor practical blow that would help him a little, or which he could even pretend might help him.
+Therefore the nobility of a struggle is wanting in him.
+More grandly, on nobler lines,and with a more majestic modelling, the poet has worked out his fatally illuminated, disenchanted, disappointed, heroic soul.
+Let shallow Laertes storm for his vengeance, but in the profound depths of Hamlet's nature there is no more room for delusion.
 As
-Macbeth murdered sleep,so has
-villanymurdered truth,the soul of the world ;
-but that last and awful
-murder is not to be made up for by the death of the villain.
-That is trivial,a nothing,a momentary anodyne, a little salve put to the burningof the heart-deepwound : but no remedy; for remedy is be- yond possibility, beyond even hope.
+Macbeth murdered sleep, so has villany murdered truth,the soul of the world; but that last and awful murder is not to be made up for by the death of the villain.
+That is trivial, a nothing, a momentary anodyne, a little salve put to the burning of the heart-deep wound: but no remedy; for remedy is beyond possibility, beyond even hope.<br>
-This in our opinionis the interpre- tation of Hamlet, so far as his great and noble manhood is capableof a set interpretation.All throughthe darkness that has closed round him there strike flickeringsof a former light,which show the real nature, instinct with grace and sweetness of his character.
-When he is first presentedto us, his " inkycloak " is not more new to him than is the gloom^thatenvelopshis life.
-This gloom dates back but these two little months " not two : nay, per- haps not more than half that period:since the secret horrors that lie beneath the surface of common livingfirstburst upon him " not in his father's death,a natural sorrow, but in the monstrous inconstancy and wantonness of his mother.
-Be- fore that unparalleledrevelation of evil came, what had Prince Hamlet been?
+This in our opinion is the interpretation of Hamlet, so far as his great and noble manhood is capable of a set interpretation.
+All through the darkness that has closed round him there strike flickerings of a former light, which show the real nature, instinct with grace and sweetness of his character.
+When he is first presented to us, his "inky cloak" is not more new to him than is the gloom that envelops his life.
+This gloom dates back but these two little months — not two: nay, perhaps not more than half that
+period: since the secret horrors that lie beneath the surface of common living first burst upon him — not in his father's death, a natural sorrow, but in the monstrous inconstancy and wantonness of his mother.
+Before that unparalleled revelation of evil came, what had Prince Hamlet been?<br>
-" The glassof fashion and the mould of form :
+ "The glass of fashion and the mould of form: <br>
-The expectancy and rose of the fair state :
+The expectancy and rose of the fair state:"—<br>
-""
 the very hope and flower of noble youth in Denmark.
-It is easy to collect the traces of that lightand sweet existence after itis past.
-The warmth of his faith in the one last prop that remains to him, his faith-ul
+It is easy to collect the traces of that light and sweet existence after it is past.
+The warmth of his faith in the one last prop that remains to him, his faithful
-Horatio,is at the firstmoment
-scarcelylessreadyand genialthan his
-salutation of the other friends who are not true :
-" Good lads,how do ye
-both ?
-" he cries,with happy frank- ness,
-to Rosencrantz and Guildenstern,before he has seen the treach- ery in their faces ;
+Horatio, is at the first moment scarcely less ready and genial than his salutation of the other friends who are not true: "Good lads,how do ye both ?" he cries, with happy frankness, to Rosencrantz and Guildenstern, before he has seen the treachery in their faces;
 and when he has
-begunto suspectthat treachery,with
-what pathosof recollection does he remind them of the time in which there was no suspicion,adjuring them "by the rightsof our fellow- ship, by the consonancy of our youth, by the obligationof our ever-preservedlove "
-!
-This is no
+begun to suspect that treachery, with what pathos of recollection does he remind them of the time in which there was no suspicion, adjuring them "by the rights of our fellowship, by the consonancy of our youth, by the obligation of our ever-preserved love!"
+This is no melancholy philosopher above the range of the young cavaliers, the soldiers and scholars of Wittenberg;
-melancholy philosopherabove the
-range of the young cavaliers,the sol- diers and scholars of Wittenberg;
 but a true comrade " one whose superiorrank made him onlymore